dysfunction (ED) is usually a treatable condition. Along with traditional

 published in Urology,

 this supplement may be able to help men whose ED is related to having low

-it is clear that DHEA can cause various side effects, including liver damage
+clear that DHEA can cause various side effects, including liver damage and

 vitamins are usually safe in small doses.

-in men with a zinc deficiency.
-However, too much zinc can cause harm to your
+However, too much zinc can harm your immune system.

 to show that acupuncture may be able to treat ED.
 However, the quality of the